Workforce learning closes the distance

 - cognitive flexibility

-The World Economic Forum ranks these as the top 10 most important skills for workers to have in 2020.
+The World Economic Forum ranks these as the top 10 most important skills for workers to have in our modern economy.
 But many people haven’t developed them due to “outdated models of education, which over-index on cognitive learning and do not develop the social and emotional skills required for the future,” as a recent Deloitte article states.

 Businesses can—and should—educate workers on soft skills, but most don’t.
 The assumption is that soft skills can’t be taught or that they have no demonstrable impact on real-world performance.